jewelsofthought/neshama/site/personal/poems/duality.md

 The rolling waves wash over me,
 In the midst of the mergence of upper and lower,
 I am balanced, hah!
-Like the glass on a tipsy waiter’s tray.
+Like the glass on a tipsy waiter's tray.

 Tree lined greyness calls to my wandering soul,